ondrastech82/dotfiles/README.md

 ### rofi (run prompt)
 I use this [rofi](https://github.com/davatorium/rofi) with [unofficial nord theme](https://github.com/undiabler/nord-rofi-theme)
 To install rofi run `sudo pacman -S rofi`

+For terminator nord theme, there must be added dir colors for it to work